 Why not send samples for the cost of shipping?
 That’s how I became a loyal customer many times while hesitating on a bigger purchase.

 Glov is sending samples of their original gloves.
-You use it at home, you see it works, and then you make a purchase.
+You use it at home, find out it works, and you make an order.
 One for yourself, one for your mom, and one for that upcoming birthday party that you're going to.
 You know it works, so why not?

-Make it a good one.
-Keep it up to date.
+Offering a self-service makes life easier for both your customers and your agents.
+Make it a good one, and keep it up to date.
 Add answers to questions that are repeatedly asked on chat.
-Also, make sure your chat is there.

 9. Be proactive.

-A pro of online shopping is that you don’t have to put headphones on to avoid intrusive assistants.
-The con is that when you need help, it might be hard to find.
+The pro of online shopping is that you don’t have to put headphones on to avoid intrusive assistants.
+The con is that when you need them, they might be hard to find.